 HPHT treatment of diamonds has been around for many years.
 Unfortunately, in the beginning, the treatment could only produce yellow, green, and orange colors.
 In the meantime, new processes and techniques have been developed and it is now possible to produce pink and purple hues.
 Pink diamonds are one of the most valuable colored diamonds.

 Critical Opinions on Cremation Diamonds

 The International Cremation Federation (ICF) and the Federal Association of German Undertakers (BDB) are opposed to lab-created diamonds from ashes because in German culture, a person's ashes are fundamentally indivisible.
 Nevertheless, it is natural to respect the wishes and ideas of the relatives and the deceased.
 Since cremation diamonds are only an additional form of burial, the traditional burial is still carried out, and the diamond can then be kept as a memento.

-A cremation diamond can be combined with all variants of burial, such as urn burial, tree burial, lake burial, rock burial and alpine meadow burial.
-In Germany it is not allowed to turn ashes to a diamond.
-A memorial diamond is not made in Germany, but in the surrounding foreign countries, such as the Netherlands, Austria or Switzerland.
+A cremation diamond can be combined with all variants of burial, such as urn burial, tree burial, lake burial, rock burial, and alpine meadow burial.
+In Germany, it is not allowed to turn ashes into a diamond.
+A memorial diamond is not made in Germany but in the surrounding foreign countries, such as the Netherlands, Austria, or Switzerland.
 For this, a portion of the ashes must be shipped abroad.